BaptisteCbl/surete-IA/verification/README.md

 # [treeVerification](https://github.com/chenhongge/treeVerification)

-The folder treeVerification is just a clone of the [treeVerification](https://github.com/chenhongge/treeVerification) repository.
+The folder treeVerification is just a clone of the [treeVerification](https://github.com/chenhongge/treeVerification) repository hence all the work in it belongs to Hongge Chen, Huan Zhang.
 The only modification are the results files and the MNIST and FashionMNIST config files.

 ## Run a verification (extracted from the github page)